nsniteshsahni/telepi/README.md

 ```
 /wiki Delhi
 ```
-It will perform a wikipedia search and retunrs the relevant data without any clutter
+It will perform a wikipedia search and returns the relevant data without any clutter
 ```
 /torrent <magnet link/torrent URL/info hash>
 ```